ConquerorCletus/my_config/README.md

 ###
     :CocInstall coc-python

 Run this on your neovim terminal afterwards install jedi module for python with the command below on your terminal.
+Now i am assuming you have pip3 installed but if you don't then you can install it with this command
+###
+    sudo apt install python3-pip
 ###
     pip install jedi